epogrebnyak/reading-list/README.md

-# Reading list in ML and econometrics
+# Reading list in machine learning and econometrics

-Machine learning (ML), econometrics and finance.
+Is econometrics pushed off by machine learning?
+Why?
+Once you learned some basic methods in Econometrics I class, what is there to learn next?
+How one can update skills and knowledge if you took that class 20 years ago?
+What if you are to teach such class on a new level?
+What can economists and econometricians learn form other fields?

 ## Econometrics vs ML